Titles and Roles

 - Discovery and Developmental Therapeutics

-Xiulei Mo, PhD, is an Instructor in the Department of Pharmacology and Chemical Biology at Emory University School of Medicine.
+Xiulei Mo, PhD, is an Assistant Professor in the Department of Pharmacology and Chemical Biology at Emory University School of Medicine.

 Dr. Mo is a member of the Discovery and Developmental Therapeutics research program at Winship Cancer Institute of Emory University.